Spotlight on… high blood pressure

 Before increasing your intake of potassium, check with your doctor.
 Some people, for example those with kidney disease, may need to avoid both potassium and salt.

-Try to stick to your recommended daily units.
-For men, this means no more than four units a day and for women, no more than three units a day.
+Try to stick to your recommended 14 units a week.
 Alcohol is high in calories and so can also contribute to weight gain.
+For more information on alcohol consumption, visit drinkaware.co.uk.

 The DASH diet